itsfsnow/beans.js/README.md

-# beans.js
+# jona.js
-The official BeansJS chrome extension!
+The official JonaJS chrome extension!
+All code by @LilyyDev <3